Staffwerke/vm-babysitter/README.md

 - Manages a list of non-transient domains defined in QEMU to be backed up regularly via internal crontask
 - Checks backup chains integrity of all listed domains, being able to detect inconsistencies and proceed accordingly (e.g. fixing, discarding, creating new ones, etc.)
-- Ability to create local or remote mirrors and keep them updated with Rsync, after successful backup or at configurable schedule
+- Ability to create local or remote mirrors and keep them updated with Rsync, after successful backup or at configurable schedule, and also under configurable retention policy (independent of original backup chain)
 - Configurable backup rotation (based upon existing # of checkpoints into the current backup chain) and retention policy (based upon number of previously archived backup chains)
 - All main tasks (backup, sync, rotation/retention) can be performed manually by the user, from inside the container
 - Pseudo-interactive tools for domain replication (to local and remote endpoints) and recovery from backups on the same host